Preserving cannabis genetics for current & future generations

 Due to the illicit status of growing cannabis, the Foundation will work in alignment with regulations of the access and benefit sharing of the UN Convention on Biological Diversity and other international agreements despite of the Single Convention of 1961.
 With the Convention on Biological Diversity, there is a legal basis and responsibility also for the species cannabis to take necessary measurements for the preservation of the diversity of genetic material for its actual protection and cultivation for nature and humanity.

-The Dutch government has not been able to provide a meaningful answer (6-6-2018 par 3.5.2) yet to parliamentary questions on the international obligations which result out of the ratification of the Convention in respect to the preservation of cannabis genetics for current and future generations.
+The Dutch government has not been able to provide a meaningful answer (6-6-2018 par 3.5.2) yet to parliamentary questions and concerns from Senators (09-07-2019 par 9) on the international obligations which result out of the ratification of the Convention in respect to the preservation of cannabis genetics for current and future generations.
 The scope of the diversity and contents of the genetics which will be grown during the tolerated dutch weed experiment is in fact unknown beforehand due to the lack of a cannabis genebank.